Why use it

 Using Letterly in Cursor

-Once connected, Letterly tools are available in Cursor’s Agent and Composer modes.
+Once connected, Letterly tools are available in Cursor’s chat.
 The AI can call them automatically when your prompt involves notes.

 In Agent mode

-Open the AI pane (Cmd+L / Ctrl+L), switch to Agent mode, and type your request.
-Cursor will call Letterly tools as needed.
+Open the chat pane (Cmd+I / Ctrl+I), make sure Agent mode is selected, and type your request.
+Cursor will call Letterly tools as needed — including for multi-file tasks like generating code from your notes.

 Try these prompts